f1se4/portfolio/md/gompertz/gompertz.md

 With 3 different numbers ($a,b,c$) we are able to know how Go-Live process has been executed, calculate its maximum, etc...

-Each IT Department will be the responsible then, that using this 3 parameters and the meaning of all of them to decide wich values are 'correct' or intervals of confidence that brings an objective way to stablish some KPI for the Go-Live projects.
+Each IT Department will be the responsible then, that using this 3 parameters and the meaning of all of them to decide which values are 'correct' or intervals of confidence that brings an objective way to stablish some KPI for the Go-Live projects.
 It could be necessary a bit of work as you need to compare through other projects of your company to be able to know which is the normal situation of a Go-Live project.

-For example, using only my 2 samples, it seems that in a Global Go-Live of studied company that impact all the users of the company, go-live and post-golive support should have 1 month of really hard work till the maximum of ticket creation, and then 2 month aprox of stabilization of the new functionallity.
-If this is usual behavior of the global projects, it will let us to standarize some type of start point to begin to improving this numbers for example for future projects, or to scalate support/project teams, etc...
+For example, using only my 2 samples, it seems that in a Global Go-Live of studied company that impact all the users of the company, go-live and post-golive support should have 1 month of really hard work till the maximum of ticket creation, and then 2 month aprox of stabilization of the new functionality.
+If this is usual behavior of the global projects, it will let us to standardize some type of start point to begin to improving this numbers for example for future projects, or to escalate support/project teams, etc...

-*Scope*: I am not sure how the model could be usefull for real-time analysis or it's only KPI/Metric values to evaluate success of Go-Live process.
-I think that yes, could it be possible to add alerts if current values project some not desired data (maximums, assimpthotic values, etc...)
+*Scope*: I am not sure how the model could be useful for real-time analysis or it's only KPI/Metric values to evaluate success of Go-Live process.
+I think that yes, could it be possible to add alerts if current values project some not desired data (maximums, asymptotic values, etc...)